TomasHubelbauer/svg-screencast/readme.md

 of screenshots, but I wonder what could be done to make it also usable in real- time screenshot streaming.

-#### Hook up the *Download test* link in the Inspector so that it works

-This button will download the before and after screenshot and the JSON with the regions which can then be copied to a directory in `test` and becomes a test case.
-This will be useful to debug the frames which have patches which overlap for some reason.

 #### Compare SVG size with GIF size with GZIP compression and without

 Find a way to serve the files with compression and use the browser developer